 Here is what enterprise resource planning is and how it works with different types of eCommerce businesses.
 It’s important to review some ERP system examples to get the best out of it for your business.
 First, let's look at the basics.

 ERP ERP Meaning: What Is ERP?

 ERP stands for enterprise resource planning.
 It is a process used by many companies to manage and integrate important aspects of a business such as accounting, project management, supply chain management operations, etc.

 An ERP system is a business process management software that integrates daily business activities.
 This ranges from providing real-time and accurate information to increasing interdepartmental communication to allowing leadership to make good decisions.
 These decisions are based on previous data the ERP system collects.

-The key functions of an ERP vary across departments.
-It’s a system for companies to increase efficiency, help manage budgets, and organize data in an online marketplace and elsewhere.
+The key business functions of an ERP vary across departments.
+It’s a system for companies to increase efficiency, help manage budgets, simplify the demand planning process, and organize data in an online marketplace and elsewhere.